CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 4. defines continuity and identity constraints
 5. defines replay determinism
 6. defines how meaning interacts with the TP layers
+7. defines how meaning arises from the coupling of stated content and contextual structure

 **Architectural rationale**
 The definition of meaning as a structured set of invariant attributes was adopted because it simultaneously satisfies the full set of constraints required by TS: deterministic replay, identity continuity, bounded canonicalization, laptop-scale computation, clean integration with the TP layers, and avoidance of the instability of raw semantic embeddings.

 This choice follows directly from the computational realities described in *difficulty_of_meaning.md*.
 Alternative representations (unbounded embeddings, fully open semantic spaces, or purely statistical continuous states) fail one or more of the required guarantees.

 ---